drduh/macOS-Security-and-Privacy-Guide/README.md

 brew install dnscrypt-proxy
 ```

-When using DNSCrypt with Dnsmasq, run the following command to locate the configuration file:”
+When using DNSCrypt with Dnsmasq, locate the DNSCrypt configuration file by running:

 ```bash
 brew info dnscrypt-proxy
 ```

-It should display a path such as `/usr/local/etc/dnscrypt-proxy.toml` - open that file and change `listen_addresses` to use a port other than 53, such as 5355:
+This command should display a path such as `/usr/local/etc/dnscrypt-proxy.toml`.

+By default, dnscrypt-proxy listens on localhost (127.0.0.1) on port 53 and balances requests across a set of resolvers.
+Modify the configuration and change `listen_addresses` to use a port other than 53, such as 5355:

 ```
 listen_addresses = ['127.0.0.1:5355', '[::1]:5355']